 Sabrina Tarasoff in conversation with Norman Klein and Scott Benzel - Parallel Worlds screenings -

-Parallel Worlds screenings
+Parallel Worlds

-Margo Bistis, John Hawk, and Patrick Vogel
+Screenings and discussion panel moderated by Sabrina Tarasoff with Norman Klein, Scott Benzel, Margo Bistis, John Hawk, and Patrick Vogel

 November 16th, 2024, 2-5 pm

-Screenings/Performance of selected works included in the exhibition Parallel Worlds, followed by the panel moderated by critic Sabrina Tarasoff with Norman Klein, Scott Benzel, Margo Bistis, John Hawk, and Patrick Vogel.
+Screenings/Performance of selected works included in the exhibition Parallel Worlds, followed by the panel moderated by Sabrina Tarasoff with Norman Klein, Scott Benzel, Margo Bistis, John Hawk, and Patrick Vogel.

 The order of presentation: